 Just next to ‘The Grove’ mural is another sizable piece in honor of the city’s favorite bird.
 But there’s plenty more around the area that takes a bit more effort to spot.
 Be sure to peak down alleyways and driveways, and also take a quick walk through the area’s numerous parking lots.

 Looking closely, many of the murals on the buildings have subject matter related to the type of businesses inside.
-And some act as signs for the shops themselves, appearing as modern-day ghost signs But plenty of others, on the other hand, are simply there for art’s sake.
+And some act as signs for the shops themselves, appearing as modern-day ‘ghost signs.’
+And many others, of course, are simply there for art’s sake.

 As you head down Manchester Ave., don’t miss works like the dragon mural, also by Grace McCammond.
 Completed in 2006, this was actually a ‘paint by numbers’ piece that other people got together to fill in.
 This is one of many such projects to be implemented for the annual Grove Fest which takes place in October.